 Full Circle screens all adoptive families carefully.
 All our adoptive families have a full assessment called a “homestudy evaluation” which is primarily an assessment of their lives and backgrounds.
 We get copies of their medical physicals, verification of their employment and stability, reference letters and a criminal records check.
 We check their home for safety as well.
 The homestudy evaluation includes a series of three to five meetings between a licensed social worker and the adoptive family, as well as any other children or adults living in the home.
 The family provides information concerning the stability of their relationship, their reasons for adopting (usually infertility), their child-rearing beliefs, and their financial stability among other subjects.
 Criminal records checks and a check of the “child abuse and neglect” registry are also a standard part of this assessment.
 Following placement of a child, the adoptive family has monthly contact for at least six months with a social worker to assure that adjustment is going well.

-Families are encouraged to attend seminars, conferences and other educational programs to further their understanding of adoption issues.
-Many families participate in the agency’s ten-month educational program called “Family Building Through Adoption” which consists of monthly seminars on various adoption subjects.
+Families are required to attend seminars, conferences and other educational programs to further their understanding of adoption issues.
 We know that you want to place your child with a family who is loving, safe, stable and able to help your child grow up with a feeling of confidence and pride about being adopted.
 We do too.

 Yes, if you want this.
 If you don’t want contact, we will respect your wishes.
 When you choose a family you feel is right for you, you can talk with them directly by phone or in person.
 You can also choose to meet them in your area or nearer to the adoptive family.
 We can help you to arrange these meetings or you can arrange this directly with the adoptive family.
 We would cover the costs of your transportation (and a minor child if needed).
 Regular correspondence through e-mail or regular mail is an additional option.